anirbansingharoy/k8s-workshop/09-exposing-a-service-out-side-of-the-cluster.md

 Please have a look on 09-basic-node-app-ingress.yaml for the sample Ingress configuration details.

+It's also possible to configure TLS at Ingress Level.

+Use with your own certificates: https://docs.microsoft.com/en-us/azure/aks/ingress-own-tls

+You can also cert-manager to manage certificates and integrate it with Ingress. https://cert-manager.io/

 You can also try out the scenario in safari to get more insight https://learning.oreilly.com/scenarios/create-kubernetes-ingress/9781492061977/